-- Designation on your transcript as soon as you're admitted, and an Honors-designated degree (BA-H or BS-H) from your academic school upon completion of the Honors degree requirements
+- A designation on your transcript as soon as you're admitted, and an Honors-designated degree (BA-H or BS-H) from your academic school upon completion of the Honors Joints Degree requirements.

-- The Pitt Honors program is flexible, so you will also get an assigned Honors Scholar-Mentor to help you tailor the most advantageous experience for your interests
+- A flexible Pitt Honors experience where you also be assigned to an Honors Scholar-Mentor to help you tailor the most advantageous path for your interests.

 The deadline for Pitt Honors freshman application is December 1.